Aircraft Finder

 • Engines: Two Honeywell TFE731-40R-200G engines, both with 5,263.6 hours and 3,597 cycles, under MSP engine maintenance program.

-• Avionics: Collins Pro Line 4 suite, ADS-B Out, dual Universal UNS-1EW with GPS/SBAS, Honeywell Mark V EGPWS, TCAS-II, and Collins WXR-850 weather radar.
+• Avionics: Collins Pro Line 4 suite, ADS-B Out, dual Universal UNS-1EW with GPS/SBAS, Honeywell Mark V EGPWS/TAWS, TCAS-II, Collins WXR-850 weather radar.

-• Interior: Executive seating for 8 passengers plus belted lav seat, tan leather, forward galley, high-gloss cabinetry, and externally serviceable aft lavatory.
+• Interior: Accord Aviation interior (refurbished 1/2023), executive seating for 8 passengers plus belted lav seat, tan leather, high-gloss cabinetry, forward galley.

-• Exterior: Eagle Aviation paint in white with red and black stripes, completed in January 2021.
+• Exterior: Eagle Aviation paint (refurbished 1/2021), white with red and black stripes.

-• Additional Features: L-3 Wi-Fi (installed January 2023), extended range tank (not installed), and Canadian modifications.
+• Additional Features: L-3 Wi-Fi (installed 1/2023), extended range tank (not currently installed), D&M ELT, 77 cubic foot oxygen system, LED lighting upgrades.

 About this Model